AG2048/Birthday-Meet/README.md

 `ref="/contact"` after log in `contact.html`

 This page allows user to send a message to the developers of the website, which can only be read by accessing the database file.

+#### Non-HTML Files:
+##### styles.css:
+A file that includes certain classes not included in the bootstrap library
+##### app.py:
+This is the core file of the entire website.

+The main functionality of this file is to respond to every GET request and POST request.
+For every POST request, the code also verifies if the request is "legal" and doesn't break the website (such as sending request to a non-existing user, accepting request from a user with different birthday, sending messages to another user who's not a friend, etc.).
+At the same time, the code stores information into [birthday-meet.db](#birthday-meet.db)

+##### birthday-meet.db:
+This database file stores the following tables:
+- users
+  - id
+  - username
+  - hash
+  - month
+  - day
+- requests
+  - id
+  - sender_id
+  - receiver_id
+  - request_message
+  - when_sent
+- friends
+  - user_1_id
+  - user_2_id
+- messages
+  - id
+  - sender_id
+  - receiver_id
+  - message_text
+  - when_sent
+  - is_read
+- contact_messages
+  - id
+  - sender_id
+  - message_text
+  - when_sent